leiweibau/Pi.Alert/docs/DEVICE_MANAGEMENT.md

   - **Serial Number**: Here you can enter any existing serial number for unique identification
   - **Group**: Select a grouper ('Always on', 'Personal', Friends') or type your own Group name
   - **Location**: Select a location ('Hall', 'Kitchen', ....) of the device
+  - **Favorite**: Mark the device as favorite and then it will appears at the begining of the device list
   - **Comments**: Type any comments for the device

 ## Session Info